 At one of my first jobs out of school, I was tasked with writing copy for a Super Bowl-themed date night promotion.
 The first lines on my notepad were corny, mancentric throw-aways, such as "There's more than one way to score this weekend!" and similar snicker-spawning puns about "the game" and "winning."

-I’m a woman.
+I'm a woman.
 I read a lot of feminist discourse.
 I like to think of myself as enlightened and self-aware.
 I know about the wage gap.
 I know there are more CEOs named David than there are female CEOs.
-I get that stereotypes—subtle or over—are harmful.
-So why was the man’s perspective the first to come to mind?
-I realized during my Super Bowl brainstorm that I would have to be more intentional about gender inclusivity—especially when trying to reach millennials who are particularly attuned to exclusionary language.
+I get that stereotypes--subtle or not so subtle--are harmful.
+So why was the man's perspective the first to come to mind?
+I realized during my Super Bowl brainstorm that I would have to be more intentional about gender inclusivity--especially when trying to reach millennials who are particularly attuned to exclusionary language.
 It was too easy to fall into a hackneyed stereotype.

 - Is the subject of the ad inherently gendered?

 - Is there a good reason the chef, pilot, doctor, senator, child, or animal needs to be represented by one gender or another?